cl3m3nt0n1/DOTFILES/README.md

 I kept most things within the hypr folder in order to still be able to use Sway (on my Fedora Laptop), just in case somehing goes wrong.

-A huge thanks to adi1090x and every contributor of [this](https://github.com/adi1090x/rofi?tab=readme-ov-file) wonderful work project for their fantastic  collection of rofi applets, launchers and powermenus.
+A huge thanks to adi1090x and every contributor of [this](https://github.com/adi1090x/rofi?tab=readme-ov-file) wonderful project for their fantastic  collection of rofi applets, launchers and powermenus.
 Check out the repo, it's fantastic.

 Thanks also to [Eric Murphy](https://ericmurphy.xyz/) for his [rofi wifi menu](https://github.com/ericmurphyxyz/rofi-wifi-menu) (and sense of humor).
 Don't hesitate to check out his youtube channel!